reachmahi/PS_Assessment/README.md

 The private_key is of the typical .ssh/id_rsa format from Linux.
 This line creates a file called ~/.ssh/id_rsa and puts the AWS EC2 user’s PEM-encoded RSA key in it.
 Since you are SSHing into the EC2 with the PEM-encoded RSA key, the host has access to execute commands.
 Terraform will grab the contents from the variable declared earlier (associate_public_ip_address = true).

-3) This helps in the infrastructure set up
+3) This helps in the infrastructure set up once you hit terraform apply

 Useful links
 https://aws.amazon.com/blogs/compute/query-for-the-latest-amazon-linux-ami-ids-using-aws-systems-manager-parameter-store/